 Ericka Hill - Marketing, Communications and Fundraising Officer

 I am SCCCC’s Fundraiser, its first in 50 years!
 I have been here since July 2016.
 My role is to increase awareness of the fantastic work that our volunteers and staff do here via social media.
-I am also responsible for community fundraising and events, working closely with local groups, companies and organisations to raise much needed funds for the charity.
+I am also responsible for all aspects of fundraising including; grant applications, events, working closely with local groups, companies and organisations to raise much needed funds for the charity.
 I am passionate about vintage style, cake and can be found rummaging in charity shops in my spare time.

 I joined SCCCC as an Administrator in March 2018 and enjoy being part of this team.
 Before this I was the Chairman of the Sheffield Sea Cadets - the highlight of which was receiving a British Empire Medal for Services to the cadet corps.
 I have four children and two cats and love Cornwall.
 In my spare time I enjoy skiing, art & crafts, going to the theatre and music concerts.

 Sarah Wigston - Hospital to Home Co-ordinator